2020–21 FA Women's League Cup

 The 2020–21 FA Women's League Cup was the tenth edition of the FA Women's Super League and FA Women's Championship's league cup competition.
-It was sponsored by Continental AG, who sponsored the competition since its creation, and is officially known as the FA Women's Continental League Cup for sponsorship reasons.
-All 23 teams from the FA Women's Super League and FA Women's Championship contested the competition.
+It was sponsored by Continental AG, who sponsored the competition since its creation, and was officially known as the FA Women's Continental League Cup for sponsorship reasons.
+All 23 teams from the FA Women's Super League and FA Women's Championship took part in the competition.
 Chelsea were the defending champions and successfully defended the title by beating Bristol City in the final.

 Format changes

 As a result of the COVID-19 pandemic, the start of the 2020–21 season was delayed, forcing many leagues and competitions to shorten their format.
 To reduce the total number of games, the previous format of four groups of six (with one being reduced in size by one to suit the total of 23 teams) was altered to six groups of four (with one short again), reducing the number of group stage games from five each to three each.
 With six group winners now, only the two best second place teams qualified for the knock-out round.